-- a.
-Be protected through the development process through the use of caveats, conditions of consent and/or consent notices, as appropriate - b. be spread across the range of households identified in the assessment (Part A) above, and provide a mix of tenures - c. be spread throughout the development so that they are not exclusively clustered in one area or section - d. be provided on-site unless extenuating circumstances can be demonstrated such as where the development is small in scale, or there is an over concentration of Affordable Housing units within a particular area, or where it is inappropriate to locate residential activities within the development site. - 3.
-Define the methods that are to be used to deliver the Affordable and Community Housing required including, but not limited to, one or a combination of the following:

-(i) With respect to Plan Changes:
+- b.
+Be protected through the development process through the use of caveats, conditions of consent and/or consent notices, as appropriate - be spread across the range of households identified in the assessment (Part A) above, and provide a mix of tenures - d. be spread throughout the development so that they are not exclusively clustered in one area or section

+- e. be provided on-site unless extenuating circumstances can be demonstrated such as where the development is small in scale, or there is an over concentration of Affordable Housing units within a particular area, or where it is inappropriate to locate residential activities within the development site. - 3.
+Define the methods that are to be used to deliver the Affordable and Community Housing required including one or a combination of the following: - (i) With respect to Plan Changes: - a.
-- a.
 Site and/or zone standards that require a certain number, density, range and type of housing units; - b.
 Defining the Community Housing Contribution rate and securing its delivery; - c.
-Whether any density bonuses or similar tools should be provided to encourage the supply of Affordable and Community Housing units, subject to the need to provide certainty over the affordability, scale, location and design of development that may result from the application of such bonuses.

-(ii) With respect to Resource Consent Applications

-a.
-The provision of Affordable and/or Community Housing in accordance with site and zone standards (if existing);

-b.
-The demonstration of the provision of Affordable and Community Housing to be made in accordance with the District-wide Objectives and Policies at the time of submission of an Outline Development Plan (if required by the zone's provisions) or at the time of other Resource Consent application for development or subdivision;
+Whether any density bonuses or similar tools should be provided to encourage the supply of Affordable and Community Housing units, subject to the need to provide certainty over the affordability, scale, location and design of development that may result from the application of such bonuses. - (ii) With respect to Resource Consent Applications - a.
+The provision of Affordable and/or Community Housing in accordance with site and zone standards (if existing); - b.
+The demonstration of the provision of Affordable and Community Housing to be made in accordance with the District-wide Objectives and Policies at the time of submission of an Outline Development Plan (if required by the zone's provisions) or at the time of other Resource Consent application for development or subdivision: